tOmoness/.net-sdk/README.md

 - 1.0.3 - Added Search Suggestions for artists and products
 - 1.0.2 - Initial Release

+## Documentation
+The documentation for this component is at <http://dev.mixrad.io/doc/netsdk>

 ## Launcher Tasks
 The [launcher APIs in Windows Phone](http://msdn.microsoft.com/en-us/library/windowsphone/develop/ff769550.aspx) allow an application to integrate with common operating system tasks such as taking a picture, finding an address or a contact, making a call, or saving a ring tone with very little effort.